AlexSwensen/alexswensen.io-old/_posts/2017-06-15-writing-e2e-tests-with-protractor.markdown

 process, try and make that run as fast as possible.
 In a large application that can take almost as long as the tests.

-- use [`.sendKeys('any-string-here')`](http://www.protractortest.org/#/api?view=webdriver.WebElement.prototype.sendKeys) to fill in forms or perform key event actions.
+- Use [`.sendKeys('any-string-here')`](http://www.protractortest.org/#/api?view=webdriver.WebElement.prototype.sendKeys) to fill in forms or perform key event actions.
-- use [`.clear()`](http://www.protractortest.org/#/api?view=webdriver.WebElement.prototype.clear) to clear a field.
+- Use [`.clear()`](http://www.protractortest.org/#/api?view=webdriver.WebElement.prototype.clear) to clear a field.

-- try and modularize common steps that you use alot.
+- Try and modularize common steps that you use alot.
 It will make modifying existing tests a lot easier _when_ your application changes.

 I've linked to these before, but i'll give you two main articles I